Raku/intellij-ide-plugin/perl6-idea-plugin/docs/color-principles.md

 * Literals have a distinct color
 * Literal escapes have a distinct color
 * Numeric literals have a distinct color
-* Sigspace has a differnet background color
+* Sigspace has a different background color
 * Bad escapes have a different background color

 This gives us these colors for the elements: